– General Introduction –

 Although many in the online poker community thought Aussie Matt had a very strong case, a district court judge dismissed the entire case with prejudice – claims, counterclaims, third party claims altogether – a year later.

 Since then Kirk and Tsoukernik played poker against each other multiple times, both live and online.
 At those occasions there seemed to be no bad blood between the two – one example being the aforementioned partypoker high stakes PLO stream.

 The aftermath of his hellish PLO night, Bitcoin speculations

 The news of Kirk’s $3.5 million downswing in one session spread around the Internet and was talked about by poker fans months after.

 Many brought up the rumor that Kirk is actually extremely wealthy thanks to his early Bitcoin investments.
 What made the hearsay re-ignite is a comment Sam Trickett made at the table.

-A Reddit user pointed out on a thread that during Kirk’s infamous giant losing PLO session Trickett told him “Bitcoin just went up so you’re pretty much even”.
+A Reddit user pointed out on a thread that during Kirk’s infamous giant losing PLO session Trickett told him “Bitcoin just went up, so you’re pretty much even”.
 He later added “it went up a 100 dollars”.
 In response, Kirk made a shushing gesture, placing his index finger to his lips.

-The speculations on the poker forums claim that Matt Kirk has 66,000 Bitcoin to his name.
+The speculations on the poker forums claim that Matt Kirk has 66,000 Bitcoins to his name.
 At its current exchange rate, as of writing this article, that would equate to over $250 million!
 If these rumors are indeed correct, high stakes poker is nothing but a pastime activity to Aussie Matt Kirk.